Caribbean Versus Mountain, Old World Versus Modern And Urban—Cartagena Versus Medellín

 Medellín wins here.
 Medellín has eight of the top-rated hospitals in Latin America, while Cartagena has none.
 Being a bigger city, Medellín also has more medical and dental providers.

-Medical costs also tend to be somewhat higher in Cartagena in my experience, compared to medical costs in Medellín.
+Medical costs also tend to be somewhat higher in Cartagena, in my experience, compared with medical costs in Medellín.

 Cartagena wins here.
 The World Health Organization (WHO) last year reported that Medellín was ranked #9 in a list of the 10 most polluted cities in Latin America.

-Medellín is located in a valley with mountains surrounding the city that do not allow easy dispersion of pollutants.
-So pollution tends to stay in the metropolitan area.
-Although, fairly regular rain in the city can clean the atmosphere.
+Medellín is located in a valley, with mountains surrounding the city, meaning pollutants are not easily dispersed and pollution tends to stay in the metropolitan area.
+Fairly regular rain does help to clean the atmosphere, though.

-Cartagena is located along the coast so there are frequent ocean breezes that help keep the air clean.
+Cartagena is located on the coast and benefits from frequent ocean breezes that help keep the air clean.

 Cartagena wins here.
-Traffic in Medellín is generally much worse than in Cartagena.
-A survey by Waze a couple of years back rated Medellín as one of the worst cities in Latin America in terms of traffic.
+Traffic is Medellín is generally much worse than in Cartagena.
+A survey by Waze last year rated Medellín as one of the worst cities in Latin America in terms of traffic.

-And while the traffic can be awful anywhere in Medellín, the worst traffic is found in the El Poblado and Envigado neighborhoods during rush hours, in my experience.
+And while the traffic can get pretty bad anywhere in Medellín, the worst traffic is found in the El Poblado and Envigado neighborhoods during rush hours, in my experience.

 The traffic in Cartagena is nothing by comparison.

-Medellín wins this one, although both cities service the same destinations in the States (Atlanta, Fort Lauderdale, Miami, and New York).
+Medellín wins this one, although both cities service the same cities in the States (Atlanta, Fort Lauderdale, Miami, and New York).

-Otherwise, Medellín’s airport is the second largest in Colombia, with nonstops to 13 international locations in the United States, Europe, and Latin America.
-Cartagena has only seven, and no flights to Europe.
+Otherwise, Medellín’s airport is the second largest in Colombia, with non-stops to 13 international locations in the United States, Europe, and Latin America.
+Cartagena has only seven, with none going to Europe.

-Domestically, you can fly nonstop to over 30 cities in Colombia from Medellín, but only nine cities from Cartagena.
+Domestically, you can fly non-stop to more than 30 cities in Colombia from Medellín but to only 9 Colombian cities from Cartagena.

 11. Job Opportunities